SoCo/SoCo/README.md

 # SoCo
+> **Important Note**: this project originally started out under [rahims/SoCo](https://github.com/rahims/SoCo).
+As activity and interest have grown over the past year, the developers decided it was best to spin it out into its own project under its own Github Organization.
+Going forward, please fork and star the newly official repo, [SoCo/SoCo](https://github.com/SoCo/SoCo) as [rahims/SoCo](https://github.com/rahims/SoCo) will be used by [Rahim](https://github.com/rahims) to manage his fork of the official repo.

 SoCo (Sonos Controller) is a simple Python class that allows you to programmatically control [Sonos speakers](http://www.sonos.com/system/).
 It was created at [Music Hack Day Sydney](http://sydney.musichackday.org/2012/), so there is still much room for improvement, however the basic control functionality is there and works well.
 I've tested it with both a Play:3 and a Play:5.

 For more background on this project, please see my [related blog post](http://www.hirahim.com/blog/2012/04/29/dissecting-the-sonos-controller/).